manuelarod/restaurant-industry-amidst-covid19/README.md

 Undoubtedly, the restaurant industry has been highly affected by the COVID-19 pandemic.
 By this point, we've all found out at least one restaurant we used to go to has closed or is struggling to survive.
 As cities and states start to reopen across the US I wanted to get a grasp of the state of the industry and a more quantitative view of the impact of the pandemic and the prospect of the recovery.
 The data made available by OpenTable perfectly served this purpose as it provides an insightful view of the state of the industry.

 ## File Descriptions
-This repository includes a jupyter notebook file with all the code and analysis, as well as the .csv files of the data sets used in the project.
+This repository includes a jupyter notebook with the code and analyses and the .csv files of the data sets used in the project.

 ## Objectives and methods
 The objective of the project is to provide restaurant owners and stakeholders with a clear and detailed view of the state of the industry and its recovery since the outbreak of the COVID-19 pandemic in the U.S. We used descriptive analytics and data visualization techniques to analyze how the behavior of the virus and the policies implemented across different states have affected the industry's recovery.
 Throughout the process of data exploration and visualization we experimented with different kinds of plots and techniques to find the that conveyed compelling and insightful answers to our questions; for this reason we decided to work with a limited number of states.